thomasop/calendar_test/README.md

 MAILER_URL

 ### Composer
-Install composer with composer install and init the projet with composer init in celendar_test
+Install composer with composer install and init the projet with composer init in calendar_test

 ### Start the project
 At the root of your project use the command php bin/console server:start -d